April 25, 2024

 There are a number of different costs that will come with the technology needed for your event.
 The Audio/Visual component of the event can be provided in various ways.
 One option is to rent technical equipment and hire an independent technician to work on your staff and operate it during the event.
 Alternatively, you could pay for the services of a production company that will provide and handle all of the A/V equipment necessary for the event.
 There is also a possibility that your venue will provide A/V equipment that you will be able to borrow, in which case you may need to hire a technician to operate the equipment in-house.

-Other technology costs may come from providing stable WiFi onsite, designing your event website, hiring a videographer, registration system fees, and more.
+Other technology costs may come from providing stable WiFi onsite, designing your event website, hiring a videographer, fees charged by online registration systems, and more.
 Another event technology expense could be the cost of an event app, which, if used, may actually alleviate other event expenses.
 For example, the Whova event app and event management platform provide organizers with an event website, tools for marketing, the capability to distribute documents/handouts digitally, as well as enhance the overall experience for both attendees and organizers.
 Request price quote today.

 Marketing